 Do you want an automatic needle threader or thread cutter?
-What about electronic tension adjustment or ability to change the presser foot pressure?
+What about electronic tension adjustment or the ability to change the presser foot pressure?

-Several of these features are standard on most machines, and other features, such as a knee lifter, will only be present on more deluxe options.
+Overall, several of these features are standard on most machines, and other features, such as a knee lifter, will only be present on more deluxe options.

 If you’re looking to do mostly embroidery, you have several decisions to make before purchasing.

-Embroidery Hoop Size
+A. Embroidery Hoop Size

 If you do choose a machine with a smaller maximum embroidery area, you can still create larger projects, though.
 You will just have to split the design and rehoop in between sections.

-Built-In Patterns and Import Methods
+B. Built-In Embroidery Designs and Import Methods

-If you’re a beginner and aren’t sure you are going to even like sewing and embroidering, don’t buy an expensive and fancy machine.
+If you’re a beginner and aren’t sure you will even like sewing and embroidering, don’t buy an expensive and fancy machine.

 The sewing machines for embroidering I’ve included here are affordable yet still feature-rich.
-They’ll be reliable machines for sewers who are on a budget and want to spend less than around $1000.
-Typically, Brother, Singer, and EverSewn are the more budget-friendly brands that will still provide a great user experience.
+They’ll be reliable machines for sewers who want to spend less than $2000.
+Typically, Brother, Singer, and EverSewn have the most budget-friendly machines that still provide a great user experience.

-When spending that much on a machine, I highly recommend commuting to a local sewing shop to try it out first.
-And if you’re a beginner, just make sure such an investment will be worth it for you first!
+When spending that much on a machine, I recommend commuting to a local sewing shop to try it out first.
+And if you’re a beginner, just make sure such an investment will be worth it for you first.

-Reviews of the Best Sewing and Embroidery Machine Combos – Updated 2021
+Best Sewing and Embroidery Machines – Reviews